Browse our Kuching Tours

 Please use cultural etiquette when you come across a temple, shrine, religious festival or local ceremony.
 Don’t be overly loud, cover bare skin from the shoulders to the knees, and always show respect for religious objects by avoiding sitting or posing in front of them.

 Malaysia is a majority Muslim country, where modesty in dress is practiced.
 Avoid wearing shorts and sleeveless shirts, and leave skimpy, tight clothing at home.
 Please make sure your dresses are at or below the knee.

 Shop for locally made products.
 Supporting local Borneo artisans helps keep traditional crafts alive.

 Please ask and receive permission before taking photos of people, including children.

 Please do not bring pens, sweets, chewing gum, etc., to hand out to children, as this encourages begging.
 Instead, we suggest donating money to a reputable charity of your choice that has a strong mission to help disadvantaged children.

 MORE TRAVEL INSPIRATIONS & INSIGHTS

 Kuching is a very multiracial city.
-With a mix of Chinese, Indian, and Malay cultures as well as those of indigenous Bornean peoples, the locals of Kuching are proud of their heritage and quite family-oriented.
+With a mix of Chinese, Indian, and Malay cultures as well as those of indigenous Bornean peoples, the locals of Kuching are proud of their heritage and are quite family-oriented.

 Nature is the source of Kuching activity.
 Take a boat ride out to Bako National Park, kayak through the Sarawak wetlands, or visit the orangutans at the Semenggoh Nature Reserve.
-For a break from the sun, investigate the Sarawak Museum.
+For a break from the sun, peruse the Sarawak Museum.

 Naturally, because of its multiracial roots, the people of Kuching speak numerous languages, like Bahasa Malay, Iban, Bidayuh, Mandarin, and Hokkien (a dialect of Chinese spoken in Southeast Asia).